Forquosh/GPT/README.md

 This project implements a transformer-based language model similar to GPT, designed for character-level text generation.
 It includes utilities for vocabulary generation and dataset splitting.

-In this example, I tested it on the fabulous book The Brothers Karamazov, downloaded from Project Gutenberg.
-Feel free to change the text file or even try training it on an actual dataset (like OpenWebText for example), though on larger datasets the `vocab.py` and `split.py` might not work properly.
+In this example, I tested it on the fabulous book **The Brothers Karamazov**, downloaded from **Project Gutenberg**.
+Feel free to change the text file or even try training it on an consacrated dataset (like OpenWebText for example), though on larger datasets the `vocab.py` and `split.py` might not work properly.

 ## Features